The Difference Between a Brand and a Manufacturer

 At some point, “Cole Haan” became an idea only, malleable and migratory.
 Most brands today are that and that only.

 I’m not putting down the quality of the shoe, simply observing that it is hardly the first consideration in a company of this size and scale.
 The brand for Cole Haan is everything, far more valuable than the shoe itself.
-Indeed, and this is true for all brands in our marketing-soaked culture, the pitch and the buy is the goal while the after-market customer experience is neither here nor there.
+Indeed, and this is true for all brands in our marketing-soaked culture, the pitch and the buy is the goal, while the after-market customer experience is neither here nor there.

 Alden is a brand, yes, but it is also a genuine maker of shoes.
 There is a huge difference.
 Hardly anyone understands this, much less knows to look for the difference.
-They seem ever more rare today on a national much less international basis.
+They seem ever more rare today on a national, much less international, basis.
 It’s hard to find any companies that maintain direct control of the processes that go into making their product.

 The temptation of any company to sacrifice its quality for marketing and reach is overwhelming.
 Some resist.
 I knew a man who developed a line of clothing that was crafted with utmost care with perfect fabrics and designs dating from the golden age of men’s fashions.
-His designs landed him several major movie contracts and the brand became epic practically overnight.
+His designs landed him several major movie contracts, and the brand became epic practically overnight.

 That’s when the venture capitalists showed up with piles of money.
 His company took the money and started expanding.
 It was a wild whirlwind of drama and money-making and it went on for two and three years.
 But then the crucial time came to cut corners and become the new Ralph Lauren.
 My friend refused to go along since the whole point of his clothing line was to have the best off-the-rack experience available in the retail sector.

 He became dogmatic about it and dug in his heels.
 Immediately the frustrations began and the company became gummed up.
 But he would not compromise.
 The VCs pulled out, the network shrunk, employees were let go, and the whole thing unraveled.
 The brand eventually became a small shop of bespoke designs, available only to a few.
-Fortunes were foregone simply to retain product quality.
+Fortunes were forgone simply to retain product quality.

 That is the choice for many of these brands and manufacturers.
-They all face the problem: if you want to exploit one, you will have to let go of the others.
+They all face the problem: If you want to exploit one, you will have to let go of the others.
 You are surely aware of a shoe company called Johnson & Murphy.
 They are in every airport and have thousands of outlets.
 For most all existing purposes, these shoes meet the need in every way.
 But keep in mind: this is a brand and only that.

 You can know by the price point.
 They run about the same price point as high-quality shoes from 40 years ago.
 In that time, we have seen 200 percent cumulative inflation even according to official data.
 A shoe that cost $150 in 1984 should be $450 today.
 If the shoe today costs $150, it would have cost $50.
 This much I promise you, and speaking as someone who was very much involved in this industry: a shoe in 1984 that cost $50 was not worth owning.